Bwc9876/CodeReview/tests/TESTS.md

 #### test_less_than_100_but_still_over_0

-Test to make if a user enters a number less than 100 but still over 0, it passes validation .
+Test to make if a user enters a number less than 100 but still over 0, it passes validation.
 Expected result: The user is not given an error.

 #### test_student_numeric_check